DCAN-Labs/automated-subset-analysis/README.md

 1. Standard deviation bars above and below each data point (if `--plot` includes `stdev`), and
 1. A legend to identify all of these parts (unless `--hide-legend` is used).

+## Common Errors
+#### `Not enough subjects..` or `ValueError`

+Full error:<br>
+`Not enough subjects in population to randomly select a sample with {X} subjects, because {Y} subjects cannot be randomly swapped out from a pool of {Z} subjects`

+or

+`ValueError: Cannot take a larger sample than population when 'replace=False'`

+Problem: At least one of the `--subset-size` values is too high.

+Solutions:

+1. Reduce the largest `--subset-size` value to, at most, about 45% of the smallest ARM's size.
+1. Include the `--no-matching` flag to skip family matching.

+Explanation:

+1. All `--subset-size` values must be large enough to demographically match the other ARM, but small enough to swap out any participants whose inclusion is invalid for any reason (e.g. they have family members outside the subset).
+For example, if the smallest ARM has 3000 subjects, then errors will occur unless you keep the `--subset-size` numbers under 1500.
+If the errors may still occur,you can try reducing the largest `--subset-size` further.
+The new subset size must be less than about 45% of the smallest ARM's size excluding participants with NaNs in the demographic file.
+The number and percentage of participants with NaNs in each group is printed right after the script begins.
+1. By default, `automated_subset_analysis.py` checks that every subset (a) has the same proportion of twins/triplets as the other ARM, and (b) excludes anyone with family members outside the subset.
+The `--no-matching` flag turns both checks off.
+It lets you to generate subsets of less than 25, or larger than half the ARM size.
+It also speeds up subset generation/checking.

 ## Metadata

 Information about this `README` file: